ShockerStudios/DrivingSim/README.md

 # DrivingSim
-A UE5 project for the CKAS Driving Sim at Wichita State University.
+An Unreal Engine 5 project for the CKAS Driving Sim at Wichita State University.